 You don’t have to be a therapist or counselor to suddenly find yourself in this position of support.
 We’ve all been there.
 And we may not always have the right answers, but even just having the right heart and attitude can bring a world of healing at the moment a person needs it the most.
 In turning to individuals I trusted throughout my own journey over the years, I’ve personally shared both toxic and incredibly healing experiences, in the church and in my natural environment.

 I’ve thought a lot about these experiences, how their approaches were handled differently, and the impact they had on me.
 This comes alongside what evidence-based research in the psychology world has shown to be the most effective qualities of a therapeutic relationship, which has been critical for successful outcomes when it comes to therapy and treatment.
 They mainly encompass empathy, genuineness, trust and respect.
-You don’t have to be a therapist to adopt these attitudes in your own life or personal ministry.
+You don’t have to be a therapist to adopt these attitudes in your own life.

 Surely, no one is perfect and we’re all growing; not to mention we handle things differently especially based on our cultural backgrounds and upbringings.
 Some people like to hear direct, hard truths because they know that’s what it takes to get them to wake up and get things together.
 It speaks their language.
 Others may not receive this type of communication effectively.
 It may create more shame, hostility or defensiveness and build a bigger barrier, especially if they feel unheard or for a variety of reasons relating to where they are present in life.
 The bottom line is, if we want to be fruitful as a reliably trusted person of support in times of need, we should consider meeting people where they are, instead of projecting on them where we are.